OnurKlc/demo-streaming-app/README.md

 Since this is a small app, I didn't separated components into subcategories and kept them in a single components folder.

+With "npm run build" script, the project can be built into dist folder with an entry point file of 'index.html'.

 ### `- Any possible improvement to this submission`

 It is possible to provide a better user experience with fancy loading spinners or error handling popups.